RecklessPotcover/DECO3500-Project/README.md

 ### Problem Space
 #### Living Alone
-- Those elderly living alone may not get a rescue in time when accidents happen.
+- Elderly living alone may not get a rescue in time when accidents happen.

 - Increasing in the number of elderly people living alone.
 #### Severity